ryandkuster/ryandkuster.github.io/posts/astrophotography.md

 ---

-# A picture of a Nebula
+# A picture of a certain galaxy

 <img src="/posts/brett-ritchie-1vKTnwLMdqs-unsplash.jpg" alt="stars"/>